beego/beedoc/en-US/mvc/controller/session.md

 # Session control

 Beego has a build-in session module.
-It supports memore, file, mysql, redis as the save provider.
+It supports memory, file, mysql, redis, couchbase, memcache, postgres as the save provider.
 You can also implement your own provider according the interface.

 It very easy to use session in Beego, just switch session on in main function: